learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 Think about how many forms you fill out online every day.
 Credit card payments, logins, registration forms, and even Google searches are all examples of forms.
 That's because forms are the most common way for users to pass data to a web application.

-Specifically in this code-along, we'll connect HTML forms to a Sinatra application by building a form that takes a user's name and favorite food and returns an interpolated string.
+Specifically in this codealong, we'll connect HTML forms to a Sinatra application by building a form that takes a user's name and favorite food and returns an interpolated string.
 For example, if the name were "Sam" whose favorite food is "Green Eggs and Ham," we will get an interpolated string of "My name is Sam, and I love Green Eggs and Ham."

 ## Instructions